Skip to content

 image.png

-This allows us to see login trends over time as a line chart (select Last 24 hours)
+This shows the login trends over time as a line chart.

 image.png